Thermal response functions and second sound in graphene: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper we have presented MD simulation results for thermal transport in single-layer graphene at length scales up to $\sim 68.1$nm.
-The results demonstrate second sound and strong deviations from Fourier's law at all simulated scales for $T=300$K. This is very consistent with our prior study of hBN where second sound was clearly observed at scales up to $110.8$nm for $T=100$K \cite{Schelling:2025aa}.
-In both of these systems, the limiting values of temperature and length scale where second sound might be observed has not been fully established either theoretically or in experiment.
+In this paper we have presented MD simulation results for thermal transport in single-layer graphene at length scales up to $\sim 68.1$nm and at $T=10$K at scales $\sim 136.2$nm.
+The results demonstrate oscillatory heat transport and strong deviations from Fourier's law at all simulated scales for $T=300$K. For $T=10$K, sharp phonon lines associated with persistent resonance in the LA branch were also observed.
+This is very consistent with our prior study of hBN where oscillatory transport was clearly observed at scales up to $110.8$nm for $T=100$K \cite{Schelling:2025aa}.
+In both of these systems, the limiting values of temperature and length scale where oscillatory transport might be observed has not been fully established either theoretically or in experiment.
+Because we cannot establish the hydrodynamic regime, based on a restrictive definition of second sound, we can only hypothesize that our results might correspond to transport via second sound.

-An important result is that the lifetime of second sound $\tau_{ss}$ is strongly dependent on the wave vector $\bm{q}$ of the temperature deviation.
-This is in contradiction to predictions based on BTE theories of second sound, which predict $\tau_{ss}$ is primarily dependent on anharmonic scattering rates and is independent on the vector $\bm{q}$ characterizing a perturbation.
-Our predictions appear to be in agreement with TTG experimental results for graphite, where $\tau_{ss}$ is shown to be strongly dependent on the grating period below $10 \mu$m \cite{huberman_2019,Ding_2022}.
-For very large grating periods ($> 10 \mu$m), $\tau_{ss}$ determined experimentally appears to saturate, which is characteristic of diffusive transport \cite{huberman_2019,Ding_2022}.
+An important result is the prediction that for short TTG periods, the lifetime $\tau_{ss}$ is strongly dependent on the wave vector $\bm{q}$ of the temperature deviation.
+This is in contradiction to predictions based on most BTE theories of second sound, which predict $\tau_{ss}$ is primarily dependent on anharmonic scattering rates and is independent on the vector $\bm{q}$ characterizing a perturbation.
+The exception to this appears to be the Green's function BTE theory developed in Ref. \cite{Chiloyan:2021uv} and to some extent recent BTE theory based on extension of the Guyer-Krumhansl approach \cite{Guyer:1966ab,Sendra:2021aa} which include nonlocal physics.
+Our predictions appear to be in qualitative agreement with TTG experimental results for graphite which show that $\tau_{ss}$ is shown to be strongly dependent on the grating period below $10 \mu$m \cite{huberman_2019,Ding_2022}.
+For very large grating periods ($> 10 \mu$m), $\tau_{ss}$ determined experimentally appears to saturate \cite{huberman_2019,Ding_2022}.
+In this limit, standard BTE theory is expected to be sufficient.